 - Pay-as-you-go pricing

 - 24/7 support

 Phin Security is a security awareness and phishing simulation platform.
 Founded in 2019, Phin Security is a startup solely focused on MSPs.
 Their MSP Advisory Council helps them stay attuned to the unique needs of the channel market.
 Other benefits include:

 - Loginless learning management system

-Blumira is a cloud-based security information and event management (SIEM) that satisfies all cyber insurance requirements, as well as compliance log monitoring and retention requirements.
-Blumira combines SIEM with SOAR capabilities, and is designed for IT teams to easily use without cybersecurity expertise.
+Blumira is a cloud-based security information and event management (SIEM) that can satisfy cyber insurance requirements, as well as compliance log monitoring and retention requirements.
+Blumira combines SIEM with SOAR capabilities and is designed for IT teams to easily use without cybersecurity expertise.
 Our platform analyzes data from your customers’ full tech stack and delivers guided playbooks with every meaningful finding, enabling IT teams to resolve issues faster without experiencing alert fatigue.
 Other benefits include:

-- Unlimited log ingestion and 1 year log retention with 24/7 SecOps support.
+- Unlimited log ingestion with 24/7 SecOps support.

 - Multi-tenancy support

 Blumira’s NFR is completely free to get started; sign up in a matter of seconds to get full access to the product.